-It amazes me how many people visit Oahu and spend their entire vacation in Waikiki, downtown Honolulu and Pearl Harbor.
+It's amazing how many people visit Oahu and spend their entire vacation in Waikiki, downtown Honolulu, and Pearl Harbor.
 These people are missing so much of what Oahu has to offer!
 It's a beautiful island and most of it is unlike anything you'll see in Waikiki.

 Stay in the comfort of your air-conditioned car, or roll down your windows and let the warm tradewinds flow through your hair, and take some time to drive along Oahu's spirited neighborhoods, breathtaking coastlines and lush, green mountain ranges.